-The NCBI Insights Blog is intended to help you better understand us and our resources, explore issues of scientific interest that drive our resource development, and demonstrate how you can use our resources to help enhance your research.
+The NCBI Insights Blog is intended to help you to better understand the NCBI and our resources, explore issues of scientific interest that drive our resource development, and demonstrate how you can use our resources to help enhance your research.

 Be sure to check back with us every week or so, and let us know what you think!